-- How would you describe your management style? - Why is the position vacant? - How long has the position been vacant? - · What do you see as the biggest challenge for this position? - What are your 60-/90-/120-day goals for this position? - How is performance evaluated? - · What are the opportunities for advancement? - Does the company have a practice of promoting on merit and of promoting from within? - What specific skills/experience are you looking for? - Does the company encourage and support continuing education for its employees?
-In what ways? - What opportunities will I have for professional development?
+- How would you describe your management style? - Why is the position vacant? - How long has the position been vacant? - What do you see as the biggest challenge for this position? - What are your 60-/90-/120-day goals for this position? - How is performance evaluated? - · What are the opportunities for advancement? - Does the company have a practice of promoting on merit and of promoting from within? - What specific skills/experience are you looking for? - Does the company encourage and support continuing education for its employees?
+In what ways?